dariofavaron/TaskFlowAI/docs/Milestone.md

 **Task 3: Environment Setup**

 1. Decide between GitHub Codespaces or Docker for virtual codespaces.
+    -  **🟢 Result:** _After thorough analysis, we have decided to use **GitHub Codespaces** for the virtual development environment.
+It aligns well with our need for simplicity and seamless GitHub integration.
+The project will be structured to be Docker-friendly, allowing for easy future containerization.
+This decision supports our goal of efficient development with a clear path for scalable distribution._
 2. Configure the selected virtual codespace.
 3. Create documentation for setting up local and staging environments.
 4. List necessary environment variables and setup instructions.